 After removing unnecessary comments that are being used to hide the malware dropper, the code looks like this:

 Our Team is not sure if this malware file was dropped into the plugin repository by accident or if it was planted there on purpose, but it’s typical to note that it’s a guideline violation of WordPress plugin policy.
-Even though files are not dropped there intentionally, it is still possible for other parties to utilise this script present in the plugin core files to exploit it in a remote chance.
+Even though files are not dropped there intentionally, it is still possible for other parties to utilize this script present in the plugin core files to exploit it in a remote chance.

 We have identified this malware code presence using our already existing signature SMW-INJ-03786-bkdr.inj, which has already been protecting Imunify360 customers against these types of malware for years.